kevinhayen/grandma3_fixture_to_presets/README.md

 By pressing the middle button, you can enter a number manually.
 The first empty found preset number, started from the manually entered number, will be selected.

-The **Merge** checkbox will show an inputbox to manually enter a preset number, this overrules the buttons on the left of it
+The **Merge** checkbox will show an inputbox to manually enter a preset number after pressing a value you want to be stored.
+This overrules the buttons on the left of it

 ---